mlange-42/yarner/examples/netlogo_odd/Rabies.nlogo.md

 # From ODD to NetLogo

-This document explores the creation of a NetLogo model from an ODD.
+This document explores the creation of a [NetLogo](https://ccl.northwestern.edu/netlogo/) model from it's own ODD model description (Grimm et al. 2006, 2010).
-Processed with `outline`, the document produces a runnable file of the described model.
+Processed with `outline`, the document produces a runnable file of the described model for the famous NetLogo modelling environment.

 All (!) code of the model is in this document, including some NetLogo-specific boilerplate code, which can be found in the [Appendix](#appendix).